velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-TABLES.md

 ### Rules

-**This is current state, not a log.** `SyncCapacityPolicySets` deletes every row before writing new ones.
-If an audit trail is wanted, add a second table and append to that — do not make one table try to be both.
+**This would have been current state, not a log.** The scan deleted every row before writing new ones.
+If an audit trail is ever wanted, add a second table and append to that — do not make one table try to be both.

-**That flow is the only writer, and the wipe is why.** Anything another flow contributed would vanish at the next scan without warning.
+**That flow was the only writer, and the wipe is why.** Anything another flow contributed would have vanished at the next scan without warning.

 ---